daswer123/xtts-api-server/README.md

 ```
 ## Mantella specific

-Don't forget to add the folder \plugins\lip_fuz at the root folder so Mantella can find it when you pass the argument in config.ini (xtts_server_folder)
+Don't forget to add the folder \plugins\lip_fuz in the root folder so Mantella can find it when you pass the argument in config.ini (xtts_server_folder)

 ## Starting Server